influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 WHERE time > :dashboardTime:
 ```

+> In order to use the date picker to specify a particular time range in the past
+> which does not include "now", the query should be constructed using `:dashboardTime:`
+> as the lower limit and [`:upperDashboardTime:`](#upperdashboardtime) as the upper limit.

 ### upperDashboardTime
-The `:upperDashboardTime:` template variable is defined by the upper time limit specified using the date picker in your dashboard.
+The `:upperDashboardTime:` template variable is defined by the upper time limit specified using the date picker.

 <img src="/img/chronograf/v1.6/template-vars-date-picker.png" style="width:100%;max-width:762px;" alt="Dashboard date picker"/>

 It will inherit `now()` when using relative time frames or the upper time limit when using absolute timeframes.
-If you ever want to be able to specify a past timeframe, your cell's queries should use this.
+_**If you ever want to be able to specify a past timeframe, your cell's queries should use this template variable.**_

 ```sql
 SELECT "usage_system" AS "System CPU Usage"